 - Inverse Oil ETF: These funds use an investment strategy that reduces the fund’s value when oil prices fall.
 In other words, these funds generate returns when the oil price moves adversely.
 ProSharesUltraShort Bloomberg Crude Oil (SCO) also falls under the category of Inverse Oil ETF.

 - Smart Beta Oil ETF: These types of funds don’t have a specific investment strategy, but they focus on generating maximum returns by implementing intelligent, unconventional tactics.
 As such, these funds are hazardous and equally rewarding.

 - Index ETF: These funds are plain vanilla products that intend to mimic the performance of a basket of securities from varying product ranges.

 Some of the significant advantages are as follows:

 - There is a high demand for crude oil and oil-related derivatives contracts, which results in increased liquidity.
 Even 5-year and 10-year contracts are reasonably liquid.

 - Purchase of Oil ETF provides the best hedge for retail and institutional investors with existing positions in oil commodities.

 So, it can be seen that Oil ETF has economic importance given the status of the underlying commodity in the global economic and political scenario.
 Undoubtedly, the oil industry is the always under the scanner of all investors and traders as it influences the performances of the most capital-intensive industries.
 Hence, Oil ETFs and derivative contracts are very popular among the investor community.

 This is a guide to Oil ETF.
-Here we also discuss the introduction and types of oil ETF along with its features and advantages.
+Here we also discuss the introduction and types of oil ETF, its features, and advantages.
 You may also have a look at the following articles to learn more –